-The Council's management of treasury risks actively works to minimise the Council's exposure to the effects of the unpredictability of financial markets and to protect the financial resources available to fund services.
+The Council's overall risk management programme focuses on the unpredictability of financial markets, and seeks to minimise potential adverse effects on the resources available.
 Risk management is carried out by a central treasury team under policies approved by the Full Council in the annual treasury management strategy report.
 The procedures for risk management are set out through a legal framework underpinned by the Local Government Act 2003 and associated regulations.
 These require the Council to comply with the CIPFA Prudential Code, the CIPFA Code of Practice on Treasury Management in the Public Services and investment guidance issued through the Act.
 Overall, these procedures require the Council to manage risk actively.
-The annual treasury management strategy for 2016/17, which incorporates the prudential indicators was approved by Council on 23rd February 2016 and is available on the Council's website.
+The annual treasury management strategy for 2017/18, which incorporates the prudential indicators was approved by Council on 21 February 2017 and is available on the Council's website.

-The Council's activity exposes it to a variety of financial risks.
+The Council's activities expose it to a variety of financial risks.
 The key risks are: